Guayusa: The Amazonian Beverage Farmers Are Using to Build a Sustainable Future

 The Kichwa word for describing how one feels after consuming guayusa is “runa” which translates to “fully alive.”
 This is where the Amazonian beverage company Runa gets its name.

 Something that Runa prides itself with is that it is a hybrid organization—a for-profit company that pays farmers a fair wage and that also has a non-profit component to it called the Runa Foundation.
-The Runa Foundation puts 15% of every purchase into a social premium fund which the community then gets to use for projects they believe would benefit themselves the most.
+The Runa Foundation puts 15% of every purchase into a social premium fund which the local Indigenous community then gets to use for projects they believe would benefit themselves the most.